doc4d/docs/docs/ViewPro/method-list.md

 #### Description

-The `VP Get values` command <!-- REF _command_.VP_Get_values.Summary --> retrieves the values from the designated *rangeObj*<!-- END REF -->.
+The `VP Get values` command <!-- #REF _method_.VP_Get_values.Summary --> retrieves the values from the designated *rangeObj*<!-- END REF -->.

 In *rangeObj*, pass a range whose values you want to retrieve.
 If *rangeObj* includes multiple ranges, only the first range is used.

 The collection returned by `VP Get values` contains a two-dimensional collection:

 *	Each element of the first-level collection represents a row and contains a subcollection of values
 *	Each subcollection contains cell values for the row.
-Values can be Longint, Real, Boolean, Text, Null.
+Values can be Integer, Real, Boolean, Text, Null.
 If a value is a date or time, it is returned in an object with the following properties:

 	|Property	|Type|	Description|
 	|---|---|---|